The Member Onboarding Playbook: First 90 Days That Create Lifelong Members

 - Harvard Business Review.
 “When Members Feel They Belong: Social Integration and Long-Term Retention in Subscription Communities.”
 January 2024.

-- Club Benchmarking & PGA of America.
-Golf & Private Club Member Lifecycle Study: Acquisition, Engagement, and Attrition Patterns, 2024.
+- PGA of America.
+Golf Private Club Member Lifecycle Study: Acquisition, Engagement, and Attrition Patterns, 2024.